Adult Social Care

 Requesting training and access Summary of requesting Mosaic access process: New starter will be required to complete the mandatory Mosaic e-learning module (information in the next tab) New starter will need to sign an AUP (Acceptable Use Policy) and send to HR.
 Manager of new starter ensures cop…

-E-learning course We offer a Mosaic Foundation e-learning course, which is mandatory for all new users and returners to Camden before they can gain access to Adults Mosaic.
+E-learning course We offer a Mosaic Foundation e-learning course , which is mandatory for all new users and returners to Camden before they can gain access to Adults Mosaic.
 It covers the Mosaic basics of navigating around a person's file, and understanding documents.
-There are videos to watch, so…
+There are videos to watch, s…

 Levels of access and training What type of training may the new starter need?
-All workers must have a signed AUP form and an enhanced DBS on file with HR prior to training/access (see the Requesting Training and Access tab).
-VIEW-ONLY ACCCESS: If a worker requires View Only access to Mosaic, then…
+All workers must have a signed AUP form and a valid DBS on file with HR prior to training/access (see the Requesting Training and Access tab).
+VIEW-ONLY ACCCESS: If a worker requires View Only access to Mosaic, then no…

 Mosaic Support If you require any Mosaic assistance, we're here to help!
 Quick Guides to all main processes are available for practitioners (please see the Mosaic guidance tab).
 For Mosaic day-to-day support , please contact Efi Glover, Mosaic Super User on 0207 974 2209, or efiowan.glover@camden…